khumairraj/Visualisation-Keras-models/readme.md

-# Understanding the output of MobileNetv2
+# Understanding the output of Keras Models
 ### Outline of the Process

   - The GCAM method helps to analyse which part the model is focussing while making a prediction